RichardoC/tales.fromprod.com/src/_posts/2021-11-22-x86-on-k8s-on-raspberry-pi.md

 ```

 ## Prevent pods running on control plane
+It's generally a bad idea to run workloads on your control plane, especially in this case as our workloads with be x86 but the control plane is ARM64.

 ```bash
 kubectl taint nodes node-0001 node-role.kubernetes.io/master=true:NoSchedule
 ```

 ### Adding worker nodes

 ```bash